Process of Carving & Shaping a Tanto Tsuka

 Making the Mekugi

 The Japanese sword is unique in its handle engineering as well.
 The tsuka and nakago are shaped and fit together in such a way that the strength of a single bamboo peg holds the whole unit together and so that removal of the peg allows complete disassembly.
 This allows the blade to be easily removed for cleaning and sharpening and allows for replacement of the mounting without damaging the blade in any way.
 In addition to being inserted from the omote side, it is important to note that mekugi also have a correct orientation in the mekugi-ana.
-The part of the mekugi with the most dots is the outside of the bamboo plant and the strongest.
+Looking endwise, the part of the mekugi with the most dots is the outside of the bamboo plant and the strongest.
 It should be rotated towards the back of the handle, where the nakago places the most strain on the peg.

 The next step in the process is Carving the Saya, or scabbard.